School of Health Professions > Clinical Laboratory Science

 The extensive scientific knowledge and skill developed through the program also provides the student with a distinct advantage should he or she decide to pursue further academic or professional studies.

 Learn about this exciting field in this video!

-The University of Kansas' one-of-a-kind program offers cutting-edge training and technology combined with real-world experience for students interested in clinical laboratory science.
-In KU’s 75-year accredited CLS program, students learn in a one-of-a kind dual-track program featuring molecular biotechnology and the traditional clinical concentrations.
-Because of the continued growth of the profession, students of KU's CLS program have a nearly 100 percent placement rate following graduation.
+In KU’s one-of-a-kind accredited CLS program, students learn in a innovative dual-track program featuring molecular biotechnology and the traditional clinical concentrations.
+Because of the continued growth of the profession, students of KU's CLS program have a nearly 100-percent placement rate following graduation.

-The CLS Department also offers a Master of Science in Molecular Biotechnology degree program for students interested in continuing their academic pursuits at the graduate level.
+The department also offers a Master of Science in Molecular Biotechnology degree program for students interested in continuing their academic pursuits at the graduate level.

-The KU Clinical Laboratory Science degree program is accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Road, Suite 720, Rosemont, IL 60018 (773.714.8880).
+The KU Clinical Laboratory Science degree programs are accredited by the National Accrediting Agency for Clinical Laboratory Sciences, 5600 N. River Road, Suite 720, Rosemont, IL 60018; 773-714-8880.
+The clinical concentration is an NAACLS-accredited medical laboratory science program.
+The molecular biotechnology concentration is an NAACLS-accredited diagnostic molecular science program.
 Documents relating to accreditation status are available at the department office by request.
 Information for students.

 Board of Certification pass rates and job-placement information: see CLS program outcomes